Qualitative software engineering research -- reflections and guidelines: Reflexivity and Method Overview

-IPA studies usually utilize small, purposely selected, sample sizes, partially because the analysis transcripts requires a lot of analysis efforts.
+IPA studies usually utilize small, purposely selected, sample sizes, partially because the transcripts require a lot of analysis efforts.
 IPA researchers strive for a fairly homogeneous sample extracted from a closely defined group for whom the research question is significant and whom, usually, have an understanding of the topic~\cite{larkin2012interpretative, pietkiewicz2012praktyczny}.

-The research questions in IPA studies are usually framed broadly and openly since the intent is exploratory rather than explanatory~\cite{larkin2012interpretative}.
+The research questions in IPA studies are usually framed broadly and openly, since the intent is exploratory rather than explanatory~\cite{larkin2012interpretative}.
 IPA is a suitable method when one is trying to find out how individuals perceive a particular situation they are facing, and how they are making sense of their personal and social world~\cite{smith2015qualitative}.
 It is especially useful when one is concerned with complexity, process, or novelty~\cite{brocki2006critical}.

-In relation to software engineering, we suggest that IPA would be the preferred choice when exploring the software engineers' individual account on a number of tasks.
-Today, as a result of the agile transformation, software engineering organizations often emphasize and focus on the groups.
+IPA is particularly well-suited for understanding the cognitive, emotional, and perceptual aspects of individual experiences.
+In relation to software engineering, we suggest that IPA would be the preferred choice when exploring the software engineers' individual account on several tasks.
+In IPA allows for in-depth exploration of the subjective experiences of software engineers, project managers, and other stakeholders involved in the development process.
+Gaining insights into their perspectives and thought processes enables researchers to better understand the challenges faced and identify potential solutions that take into account the human aspects of software development.

+Today, as a result of agile transformation, software engineering organizations often emphasize and focus on groups.
 In fact, the group has replaced the individual as the most important entity.
 IPA could thus be used to counterbalance the focus and provide a detailed and nuanced description of an individual experience.
 Examples of possible questions that could be addressed using IPA are "How does a software engineer experience the transition from university to working life?" and "What does organizational loyalty mean to a software developer?".